sujanshresstha/sujanshresstha.github.io/content/featured/YOLONAS_DeepSORT/index.md

   - DeepSORT
 ---

-This system detects and tracks objects in videos using the YOLO-NAS object detection model & the DeepSORT algorithm.
-The code processes each frame of a video, performs object detection using YOLO-NAS, and tracks the detected objects across frames using DeepSort.
+This system detects and tracks objects in videos using the YOLOv9 object detection model & the DeepSORT algorithm.
+The code processes each frame of a video, performs object detection using YOLOv9, and tracks the detected objects across frames using DeepSort.